docker/docs/docker-for-mac/faqs.md

 [Docker Knowledge Hub](http://success.docker.com/) for knowledge base articles, FAQs, technical support for various subscription levels, and more.

-### Stable and beta channels
+### Stable and Edge channels

-**Q: How do I get the stable or beta version of Docker for Mac?**
+**Q: How do I get the Stable or Edge version of Docker for Mac?**

 A: Use the download links for the channels given in the topic [Download Docker for Mac](install.md#download-docker-for-mac).

 This topic also has more information about the two channels.

-**Q: What is the difference between the stable and beta versions of Docker for Mac?**
+**Q: What is the difference between the Stable and Edge versions of Docker for Mac?**

 A: Two different download channels are available for Docker for Mac:

-* The **stable channel** provides a general availability release-ready installer for a fully baked and tested, more reliable app.
-The stable version of Docker for Mac comes with the latest released version of Docker Engine.
+* The **Stable channel** provides a general availability release-ready installer for a fully baked and tested, more reliable app.
+The Stable version of Docker for Mac comes with the latest released version of Docker Engine.
 The release schedule is synched with Docker Engine releases and hotfixes.
-On the stable channel, you can select whether to send usage statistics and other data.
+On the Stable channel, you can select whether to send usage statistics and other data.

-* The **beta channel** provides an installer with new features we are working on, but is not necessarily fully tested.
+* The **Edge channel** provides an installer with new features we are working on, but is not necessarily fully tested.
 It comes with the experimental version of Docker Engine.
-Bugs, crashes and issues are more likely to occur with the beta app, but you get a chance to preview new functionality, experiment, and provide feedback as the apps evolve.
-Releases are typically more frequent than for stable, often one or more per month.
+Bugs, crashes and issues are more likely to occur with the Edge app, but you get a chance to preview new functionality, experiment, and provide feedback as the apps evolve.
+Releases are typically more frequent than for Stable, often one or more per month.
 Usage statistics and crash reports are sent by default.
-You do not have the option to disable this on the beta channel.
+You do not have the option to disable this on the Edge channel.

-**Q: Can I switch back and forth between stable and beta versions of Docker for Mac?**
+**Q: Can I switch back and forth between Stable and Edge versions of Docker for Mac?**

-A: Yes, you can switch between versions to try out the betas to see what's new, then go back to stable for other work.
+A: Yes, you can switch between versions to try out the Edge releases to see what's new, then go back to Stable for other work.
 However, **you can have only one app installed at a time**.
-Switching back and forth between stable and beta apps can destabilize your development environment, particularly in cases where you switch from a newer (beta) channel to older (stable).
+Switching back and forth between Stable and Edge apps can destabilize your development environment, particularly in cases where you switch from a newer (Edge) channel to older (Stable).

-For example, containers created with a newer beta version of Docker for Mac may not work after you switch back to stable because they may have been created leveraging beta features that aren't in stable yet.
-Just keep this in mind as you create and work with beta containers, perhaps in the spirit of a playground space where you are prepared to troubleshoot or start over.
+For example, containers created with a newer Edge version of Docker for Mac may not work after you switch back to Stable because they may have been created leveraging Edge features that aren't in Stable yet.
+Just keep this in mind as you create and work with Edge containers, perhaps in the spirit of a playground space where you are prepared to troubleshoot or start over.

-<font color="#CC3366">To safely switch between beta and stable versions be sure
+<font color="#CC3366">To safely switch between Edge and Stable versions be sure
 to save images and export the containers you need, then uninstall the current version before installing another.
-The workflow is described in more detail below.</font><br>
+The workflow is described in more detail below.<br>

 Do the following each time: